unaik/Computer-Vision/README.md

 5. Calculation of Homographies and fundamental matrix.
 6. Tomasi-Kanade factorization Structure from motion.

-All projects are written in C++ using Blepo for image processing
+All projects are written in C++ and use the Blepo library for image processing.

 Course website: http://www.ces.clemson.edu/~stb/ece877/spring2012/